hugoledoux/startinpy/paper/paper.md

 # An example use-case

 Imagine you have the aerial lidar dataset of your city, and you would like to create the DSM (digital surface model) of it.
-This DSM is a 2.5D triangulation containing all buildings and trees, and you want to export it to GIS software.
+This DSM is a 2.5D triangulation containing all buildings and trees, and you want to export it to a GIS software for visualisation and further analysis.

 If a 2D triangulator was used, several points located on the façades of buildings would be very close to each other and/or would be xy-duplicates.
-In the case of xy-duplicates, only the first inserted points would be kept (and not the highest, which is what we want for a DSM!).
+In the case of xy-duplicates, only the first inserted point at a xy-location would be kept (and not necessarily the highest, which is what we want for a DSM!).

 With startinpy, this can be performed easily, as the example below shows.
-The LAZ file is read using the Python library [laspy](https://laspy.readthedocs.io), a rather large tolerance for xy-duplicates is set (0.10m), and the highest z-values of the xy-duplicates is kept.
+The LAZ file is read using the Python library [laspy](https://laspy.readthedocs.io), a rather large tolerance for xy-duplicates is set (0.10m), and the highest z-value for each xy-location is kept.
 Furthermore, the intensity property of the input LAZ points is preserved.

-The resulting file is exported to the [PLY format](https://en.wikipedia.org/wiki/PLY_(file_format)), which can be read by several software, the open-source [QGIS](https://qgis.org/) being one of them.
+The resulting file is exported to the [PLY format](https://en.wikipedia.org/wiki/PLY_(file_format)), which can be read by several software, the open-source [QGIS](https://qgis.org/) being one of them (see Figure 2).

 ```python
 import startinpy